catgpt-glitch/catgpt-glitch.github.io/blog/what-is-th-international-space-station-part-2.md

 This is when:

 the sky is dark enough, and
-the ISS is still illuminated by sunlight and reflects it toward Earth
+the ISS is still illuminated by sunlight and reflects it toward Earth🌎️

 ---